 We conducted this audit under the authority of GC section 12468, which requires the SCO to audit the apportionment and allocation of property tax revenues.
 A property tax bill contains the property tax levied at a one percent tax rate pursuant to the requirement of Proposition 13.
 A bill may also contain special taxes, debt service levies on voter-approved debt, fees, and assessments levied by the county or a city.
 The scope of our audit is concerned with the distribution of the one percent tax levy.
 Special taxes, debt service levies on voter-approved debt, fees, and assessments levied by the county or a city are beyond the scope of our audit and were not reviewed or audited.

-Conclusion Without consideration of the legal issue discussed in the Supplemental Information section of this audit report, our audit found that Contra Costa County complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.
-Follow-up on Prior Audit Findings Our prior audit report, for the period of July 1, 2008, through June 30, 2015, issued April 18, 2016, included no findings related to the apportionment and allocation of property tax revenues by the county.
-Views of Responsible Officials We discussed the audit results with county representatives during an exit conference held on February 1, 2019.
-Robert Campbell, Auditor-Controller; Joanne Bohren, Property Tax Division Manager; and Chris Wong, Property Tax Supervising Accountant, agreed with the audit results.
-Mr. Campbell and Ms. Bohren further agreed that a draft audit report was not necessary and that the audit report could be issued as final.
-Restricted Use This audit report is solely for the information and use of Contra Costa County, the Legislature, the California Department of Finance, and the SCO; it is not intended to be and should not be used by anyone other than these specified parties.
+Conclusion Our audit found that San Diego County did not comply with the California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Specifically, we determined that the county incorrectly included enterprise special districts within the Tier 1 allocation of the QE property apportionment and allocation process for FY 2015-16 through FY 2017-18.
+This instance of noncompliance is described in the Finding and Recommendation section of this audit report.
+Follow-up on Prior Audit Findings The findings noted in our prior audit report for the period of July 1, 2003, through June 30, 2009, issued September 16, 2010, have been resolved.
+Views of Responsible Officials We issued a draft audit report on April 25, 2019.
+Tracy M. Sandoval, Deputy Chief Administrative Officer/Auditor and Controller, responded by letter dated May 3, 2019 (Attachment), agreeing with the audit results.
+The county's response is included as an attachment to this final audit report.
+Restricted Use This audit report is solely for the information and use of San Diego County, the Legislature, the California Department of Finance, and the SCO; it is not intended to be and should not be used by anyone other than these specified parties.
 This restriction is not intended to limit distribution of this audit report, which is a matter of public record and is available on the SCO website at www.sco.ca.gov.
-Original signed by JIM L. SPANO, CPA Chief, Division of Audits March 27, 2019
+Original signed by JIM L. SPANO, CPA Chief, Division of Audits